HerickoMatija/pydoku/README.md

     python pydoku_gui.py

-Then you can play and try to solve it on your own or trigger the solving by pressing the SPACE key.
+Then you can play and try to solve it on your own or trigger the solving algorithm visualization by pressing the SPACE key.